Article last updated on: October 20, 2021

 At Connecting Software, we have been working on synchronization solutions since 2009, and have noticed that the limited storage space is a chronic pain in many cloud CRM systems.
 We started with the Document Extractor, which solves the super expensive storage space issue for Salesforce.

-Now, having collected our best expertise, we have launched CB Dynamics 365 Seamless Attachment Extractor for Dynamics 365
+In 2019, having collected our best expertise, we launched CB Dynamics 365 Seamless Attachment Extractor for Dynamics 365

 The solution solves the problem with expensive storage space in Dynamics 365.
 It transfers any attachment files seamlessly from CRM to other configured storage but mimics the presence of the attachment files in CRM.